 During the Thaipusam festival, the breaking of the coconuts is a ritual practiced by Hindus as an act of cleansing and also to symbolize the renounce of one’s ego at the feet of the presiding deity Lord Muruga (usually carried on a chariot).
 The most notable or intriguing scene from this festival is the kavadi-bearers, devotees who usually had their bodies pierced while undergoing a pilgrimage during the festival.

 Deepavali (or may known as Diwali in other parts of the world), is an important festival of lights celebrated by Hindus.
 As one of the major festivals of the year in Malaysia, it is also an official holiday.
 It is a time for the Hindus to celebrate via their traditional customs at their homes as well as having a family reunion.
 This year, Deepavali falls on October 24th.

-Scenes from the Thaipusam festival celebration in Penang.
+Pre-Covid scenes from the Penang Thaipusam festival held in 2019.

 During the festival, the breaking of the coconuts is a ritual practiced by Hindus as an act of cleansing and also to symbolize the renounce of one’s ego at the feet of the presiding deity Lord Muruga (usually carried on a chariot).
 The most notable or intriguing scene from this festival is the kavadi-bearers, devotees who usually had their bodies pierced while undergoing a pilgrimage during the festival.

 Lion dance performance during the Chinese New Year celebration at George Town.
 Lion dance in Penang was found to have started during the 1930s, whereby it was a tradition brought over by immigrants from southern China back then.
 Hence, the common lion dance here is the southern lion dance style.
 Usually performed during Chinese New Year or any major Chinese event, the lion dance is believed to bring luck and fortune.